lib-release/fakesshd/README.md

     --publickey-login-response-success
 ```

-browser may does not allow you visit port 22 buy http protocol.
+browser may does not allow you visit port 22 by http protocol.

 you can change '--http' to other address, eg. '--http 0.0.0.0:8080'

 then you can use port 8080 to visit logs.

-alse, you can add ningx location rule to handle http on port 22.
+also, you can add a ningx proxy rule to process request on port 22.
 ```nginx
 location ~ ^/fakesshd_logs
 {